xcore/sw_serial_to_ethernet/doc_quickstart/quickstart.rst

 -------------------
 A computer with:

-* With a spare Ethernet port.
+* With a spare Ethernet port
 * Internet browser (Internet Explorer, Chrome, Firefox, etc...)
-* Download and install the xTIMEcomposer studio (v13.0.0 or later) from XMOS xTIMEcomposer downloads webpage
+* Download and install xTIMEcomposer studio (v13.0.0 or later) from XMOS xTIMEcomposer downloads webpage
 * A spare USB port for XTAG debug
-* A spare DB9 port (alternatively additional USB port for DB9 to USB adapter)
+* A spare DB9 port (an additional USB port may be used for serial to USB adapter if DB9 port is not available)

 For serial-telnet data communication demo, the following are required in addition to the above: